mobiledge/mobiledge.github.io/README.md

 ## Rules

 #### Rules for Learning
-*Iteration: Intuition > Impementation > Organization*
+*See > Do > Document*
-- To learn a Subject, understand & accept that it'll take several iterations each from a different sources
+- Understand & accept that it'll take **several iterations** each from a different sources.
-- To learn a Subject, first identify a primary source to learn from (book, mooc, etc) based on complexity
+- Pick a **primary source** to learn from (book, mooc, etc) based on complexity.
-- For each chapter and topic, progress through the 3 levels of learning:
+- For each topic, progress through the 3 levels of learning:
-- Learning Level 1 - Intuition : Listen/Read to build **intuition** (this is most important)
+- Level 1 - Watch videos etc, try to build intuition > Write down the basic concept in your own words.
-- Learning Level 2 - Implementation : Do/Practice/Implement to gain a greater degree of mastery
+- Level 2 - Practice/Implement exercises/examples etc to gain a greater degree of mastery.
-- Learning Level 3 - Organization: Save/Organize(below).
-Capture code-snippet/class/protocol-implementation for use in future
+- Level 3 - Document/Organize/Save sources, snippets etc.

-*Source: Tutorial > Manual > Advanced*
-- To learn a Subject, follow a step-by-step tutorial first.
-- To consolidate the kowledge, follow up with the programming guide/reference type book.
-- To master the subject, finish by reading an 'advanced' book.

 #### Rules for Organization
 - Product Type (App, SAAS, Trading etc)